cyevgeniy/evg.moe/content/js/own-signals/index.md

 ## What are signals

-Signals are objects that incapsulate access to their original value and can track dependencies that use these signals.
+Signals are objects that incapsulate access to their original value and track dependencies that use these signals.

 ## Yes but why?